Bridge and Bound: A Logic-Based Framework for Abstracting (Extended Report): Conclusions

 \section{Conclusions}

-In this preliminary report,\footnote{A full version of the paper, including proofs of the theorems, more comprehensive discussions, and more detailed calculations for the examples, will be published elsewhere.} we proposed a new perspective on abstraction through the notion of \abstr and the bridge-and-bound methodology, where abstraction is based on selecting an abstract vocabulary and providing a propositional or first-order theory that bridges the lower level with abstract concepts.
+In this work, we proposed a new perspective on abstraction through the notion of \abstr and the bridge-and-bound methodology, where abstraction is based on selecting an abstract vocabulary and providing a propositional or first-order theory that bridges the lower level with abstract concepts.
 The bounds are then defined with respect to the bridging theory and abstract vocabulary.
 In addition to standard reasoning tasks focused on deriving necessary conditions, our framework also incorporates sufficient conditions as first-class entities.
-We believe that this approach models the process of abstraction more directly and naturally than existing models, reflecting a human-like way of reasoning and understanding complex systems and environments.
+We believe that this approach models the process of abstraction more directly and naturally than existing models.
+It reflects a human-like way of reasoning and understanding complex systems and environments.

 We began with the most general view of \abstr as arbitrary approximations of a~source theory, represented as a pair of theories (lower and upper bounds).
 We then introduced and studied tightest and exact abstractions, providing formal characterizations for both.
 In particular, we showed how tightest abstractions can be computed using weakest sufficient and strongest necessary conditions, and we discussed the computational complexity of the relevant reasoning tasks.